Traffic Recorder

 Forward Proxy

 Mockarty acts as a classic HTTP proxy.
-Configure your application (or OS) to use HTTP_PROXY=http://localhost:8085 and all outbound traffic flows through the recorder.
+Configure your application (or OS) to use the HTTP_PROXY environment variable pointing at the Mockarty proxy port:

 App ──HTTP_PROXY──► Mockarty :8085 ──► any upstream